 I came to Skopje by road from Serbia, the bus fare was $26, and it was a 7 hours journey which I’ve documented in another post.
 I had booked my hostel online using Agoda.com which only cost me $10 per day.

-Hotel owner was a nice lady who give me so much respect and facilities in that little price. my hostel was located a few hundred meters away from the bus station, so I walked down there and found the hostel.
-It was located in city center and I could easily explore the city by walk from my hostel.
+The hotel owner was a nice lady who give me so much respect and facilities at that little price. my hostel was located a few hundred meters away from the bus station, so I walked down there and found the hostel.
+It was located in the city center and I could easily explore the city by walking from my hostel.

 Transport is not expensive either. you can find taxis everywhere which will cost $5 USD per ride for a few KM.
 I also used local metro buses which cost less than $1 per journey.
 Food is was $5 per meal in a good restaurant.